huggingface/setfit/scripts/tfew/README.md

 ```

 This will fine-tune the 3 billion parameter pretrained model using the (IA)^3 method from the `T-Few` paper, and then run the evaluation.
 For all our baselines, we use the default settings from the `T-Few` paper.
-Results will be saved to `results`.
+Results will be saved to the `results` directory.

 To run `T-Few` across all the development datasets used in the `SetFit` paper: